Anglican Catholic Church: Anglican Joint Synod

 Kevin Kallsen of Anglican TV Ministries interviewed the G-4 bishops, the Most Rev. Brian R. Marsh (ACA), the Most Rev. Mark Haverland (ACC), the Most Rev. Walter H. Grundorf (APA), and the Rt.
 Rev. Paul C. Hewett (DHC), on October 9, 2017, concerning the recently signed concordat.

 In 2019, a joint mission and evangelism ministry called Continuing Forward was formed for these G-4 jurisdictions.

-On September 23, 2021, the Diocese of the Holy Cross voted to join the Anglican Catholic Church as a non-geographical diocese.
-Making the "Group of 4" a "Group of 3" (G-3) churches.
+On September 23, 2021, the Diocese of the Holy Cross voted to join the Anglican Catholic Church as a non-geographical diocese, making the "Group of 4" a "Group of 3" (G-3) churches.
+The Anglican Joint synods further consolidated on October 15, 2025, when the Anglican Church in America merged into the Anglican Catholic Church, resulting in the Joint Synods being a Communion of two Churches.

 Dialogue with the Polish National Catholic Church

-A dialogue between the G-4 churches and the Polish National Catholic Church (PNCC) opened, with the desire to reestablish the ties that had previously existed between the PNCC and the Anglican church.
-The meetings began after representatives of the PNCC were invited and attended the Anglican Joint Synods of the G-4 in 2017.
+A dialogue between the G-3 (at the time, G-4) churches and the Polish National Catholic Church (PNCC) was opened, resulting from the desire to restore the kind of intercommunion that the PNCC had shared with the Protestant Episcopal Church in the United States before 1978.
+The meetings began after representatives of the PNCC were invited to attend the Anglican Joint Synods of the G-4 in 2017.

 The first official dialogue was held January 15, 2019, in Dunwoody, Georgia.
-The Jurisdictions of the G-4 were represented by their presiding bishops and archbishops from the Anglican Catholic Church, the Anglican Church in America, the Anglican Province of America, and the Diocese of the Holy Cross.
+The jurisdictions of the G-4 were represented by their presiding bishops and archbishops from the Anglican Catholic Church, the Anglican Church in America, the Anglican Province of America, and the Diocese of the Holy Cross.
 Also in attendance was a bishop of the Anglican Catholic Church of Canada (ACCC).
 The PNCC was represented by three bishops, including Prime Bishop Anthony Mikovsky and Bishop Paul Sobiechowski, and two senior priests.

-On July 28, 2020, the G-4/PNCC Ecumenical Dialogue Group met via Zoom.

-On October 5–6, 2021, the G-3/PNCC Ecumenical Dialogue Group met at Holy Trinity Cathedral in Manchester, New Hampshire.

-On March 15–16, 2022, the G-3/PNCC Ecumenical Dialogue Group met at the Anglican Cathedral of the Epiphany in Columbia, South Carolina.
+Annual meetings between these churches have continued, and G-3 representatives were also in attendance with the bishops of the PNCC at the 125th anniversary and General Synod of the Polish National Catholic Church in Scranton, Pennsylvania.

+Dialogue with the Nordic Catholic Church

-As a part of the ACC worldwide joining the Union of Scranton, dialogue meetings between the Nordic Catholic Church and the ACC Diocese of the United Kingdom were held in March and September of 2019 and again in February 2020.
+As a part of the ACC's worldwide efforts with the Union of Scranton, meetings have been held between the ACC Diocese of the United Kingdom and the Nordic Catholic Church, an Old Catholic denomination of High Church Lutheran patrimony.